Mark Zborowski: Senate investigation and conviction

 The defector Alexander Orlov unmasked Zborowski before a hearing of the Senate Internal Security Subcommittee in September 1955.
 The FBI already knew that Zborowski was an NKVD agent from information they had obtained from their double-agent Boris Morros.
 Zborowski appeared before the Senate Subcommittee in February 1956.
 Since he was free from prosecution for his activities in France, Zborowski admitted to being an NKVD agent in Paris but he denied working as an agent in America.
 In his testimony he claimed that the NKVD had tried to enlist him as an agent in New York but he had refused: "At that time, I became almost--I became hysterical and I remember well, I hit my fist on the table and said, 'I will not do anything with you anymore.'
 And I walked out.
 Since then, I have not seen anyone."
 As the Venona decrypts clearly prove, Zborowski lied about this and other parts of his testimony.
 Zborowski was convicted of perjury and after an appeal and retrial he received a four-year prison sentence in 1962.

 Return to academia

 Following his release, he resumed his academic career and published People in Pain (1969), a study of responses to pain by people of different cultures.
 He moved to San Francisco, where, in time, he rose to the position of Director of the Pain Institute at Mount Zion Hospital.

+Security and the Fourth International

+Zborowski was located and photographed by David North in 1975 as part of the International Committee of the Fourth International's investigation into the death of Leon Trotsky, and other leading members of the Trotskyist movement, known as Security and the Fourth International.